Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh won the PBA Championship Rodeo Bull Riding contest by riding Snort, a 6,450 lb Brahma Bull for 4 hrs 27 minutes when Snort finally collapsed.
-9 months later, Snort had a calf.
+The One ring from LOTR is an undigested cheerio that Jayesh had for breakfast.

-Updated on: [27/9/2024]
+Updated on: [28/9/2024]
 <!-- #jokeEnd -->